 During your appointment with your dentist, you should discuss your concerns so that a diagnosis can be made.
 With a thorough examination, including [[[page:x-rays, your dentist will be able to gain a bit more insight into what might be causing your symptoms.

 If your TMD is not extensive and severe, there are some options to consider for treatment.

 First and foremost, you should take steps to reduce your anxiety and stress levels.
 The use of compresses, both hot and cold interchangeably, can offer some relief from the discomfort.
 Avoiding chewing gum is important.
 The constant chewing and pressure from the gum chewing can potentially aggravate your TMJ.

 A custom-fit oral appliance worn during sleep can help to minimize some of the effects that you are experiencing when you clench your jaw and grind your teeth in your sleep.
 This oral appliance could just mean the difference between a good night of rest, waking up free from discomfort, and the way you're feeling today.

 Call Wilson Dentistry at (346) 340-5440 to schedule a consultation.
 This appointment could just be the solution you are looking for.
-Our Katy dentist will conduct a comprehensive examination and offer you the right solutions to meet your dental and general wellness needs.
+We will conduct a comprehensive examination and offer you the right solutions to meet your dental and general wellness needs.